nowatermelon/skyrim/FAQ.md

 ---
 ## Wabbajack says something failed to download.
+If the files are related to the DLCs, check the ['Installation'](https://github.com/nowatermelon/skyrim/blob/main/README.md#Installation) part.

-Manually download the missing files and place them into the `Downloads` folder.
+Otherwise, manually download the missing files and place them into the `Downloads` folder.

-See [Wabbajack Wiki](https://wiki.wabbajack.org/user_documentation/Troubleshooting%20FAQ.html) for more information.
+See [Wabbajack Wiki](https://wiki.wabbajack.org/user_documentation/Troubleshooting%20FAQ.html) for detailed information.

 ---
 ## How do I change the resolution?